CurtisNewbie/curtisnewbie.github.io/_posts/2024-04-15-learning-jekyll.markdown

 export PATH="/usr/local/opt/ruby/bin:$PATH"
 ```

 Til this point, ruby@3 is successfully installed.
 You may setup a mirror registry like the following to speed things up a bit.
-Usually you don't need to change the sources, unless you are from certain countries like me :D
+Usually you don't need to change the sources, unless you are from certain countries like me.

 ```sh
 # setup mirror source for gem
 gem sources --add https://mirrors.tuna.tsinghua.edu.cn/rubygems/ --remove https://rubygems.org/
 ```

-Then, we will also need to install `bundle`, which is a dependency manager for ruby (kinda), as well as `jekyll`, the package that we need!
+Then, we will also need to install `bundle`, which is a dependency manager for ruby (kinda).
+Then we install `jekyll`, the package that we need.

 ```sh
 gem install bundler jekyll
 ```

-We can also setup the source address for bundle!
-And yes, it's completely optional.
+We can also setup the source address for bundle, it's completely optional.

 ```sh
 bundle config mirror.https://rubygems.org https://mirrors.tuna.tsinghua.edu.cn/rubygems